Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 # Customizing Solution's Design

 Building your app or solution design the way we suggest does not only help you create a consistent look and feel fast and easily.
-It also gives you means to customize it later, by applying global themes, switching color & configuration schemes, or replacing the definition of every component at once.
+It also lets you customize it later, by applying global themes, switching color and configuration schemes, or replacing the definition of every component at once.

-This page covers ways of customizing your **entire** app's  (solution's) design at once.
-You can always customize/edit every single view individually, by changing its composition, see [View Composing](view-composing.md)
+This page covers ways of customizing your **entire** app or solution's design at once.
+To customize every view individually, you can change its composition, see [View Composing](view-composing.md)

 ## Themes

-Theming is the very high-level way to change the look and feel of many UI elements and patterns with a single step, by just attaching already created theme to given layout.
+Theming is the high-level way to change the look and feel of many UI elements and patterns with a single step, by just attaching already created theme to given layout.

 This allows you to provide one package that can completely redefine styling for individual UI components no matter how deeply they are composed in the view.